emerge-lang/compiler/roadmap.md

        3. ~~implement visibility~~
        4. ~~allow finalizer customization~~
     2. add interfaces and inheritance class impls interface
-        1. implement generic supertypes - yey, another logic monstrosity
-        2. add the cast operation
+        * add the cast operation
 24. move intrinsic types 100% into emerge source.
 Both frontend and backend should have the necessary toolset now to still hook in and handle them correctly
 25. implement weak references